Hdoc1509/nvim-config/README.md

 - Complex mappings must be setted in `lua/maps.lua`.
 - Options related to colorschemes and custom GUI highlighting goes in `core/colors.vim`.
 - Options for Neovim GUI's are in `ginit.vim`.
-- Util functions in Vimscript must be declared in `utils.vim`.
 - Util functions in Lua must be placed in `lua/utils.lua`.

 If you want to integrate more LSP servers, see the list of all [available LSP